 Please prepare one solo work; this does not need to be a work by Bach.
 Bring a copy of sheet music for judges.
 Be prepared to sight-read if requested.
 We do not provide an accompanist, but you are more than welcome to bring one.
-To schedule an audition for the Fall 2018 term, please contact us directly, as the audition season has passed.
+Spring 2020 auditions will be held on January 25 11am to 5pm and January 26 12 noon to 5pm.
+The audition location is TBA.
+The sign up sheet for auditions is here.
 If you have additional questions, don't hesitate to contact us at firstname.lastname@example.org or via our contact form.

 Will the audition be a frightening experience?